 🕒 Total: 1 minStep 1

-Serve rice in a bowl and crack an egg on top.
-Add dashi soy sauce (or regular soy sauce) and thoroughly mix everything together.
+Serve cooked rice in an individual bowl and crack an egg on top.
+Add dashi soy sauce (or regular soy sauce), then mix everything together thoroughly.

-This dish is not suitable for pregnant women or those with weakened immune systems, such as elderly individuals or infants under the age of 2, as the eggs are not cooked.
-Please refrain from consuming it if you fall into these categories.
+This dish is not suitable for pregnant women or those with weakened immune systems, such as older adults or children under 2 years old, as the eggs are not cooked.
+Please avoid consuming it if you belong to any of these groups.

 Recipe card